ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

     $ conda activate knpy
     (knpy) $ kanapy --help
             Usage: kanapy [OPTIONS] COMMAND [ARGS]...

             Options:
               --help  Show this message and exit.

             Commands:
-                abaqusoutput   Writes out the Abaqus (.inp) file for the generated RVE. docs           Generates a HTML-based reference documentation.
+              abaqusOutput  Writes out the Abaqus (.inp) file for the generated RVE. autoComplete  Kanapy bash auto completion.
-                install        Install kanapy's geometry packing module.
+              genDocs       Generates a HTML-based reference documentation.
-                neperoutput    Writes out particle position and weights files required for...
-                outputstats    Writes out the particle- and grain diameter attributes for... pack           Packs the particles into a simulation box. reducetexture  Texture reduction algorithm with optional Misorientation... setuptexture   Stores the user provided MATLAB & MTEX paths for texture... statgenerate   Generates particle statistics based on the data provided in...
-                tests          Runs unittests built within kanapy.
+              genRVE        Creates RVE based on the data provided in the input file. genStats      Generates particle statistics based on the data provided in... neperOutput   Writes out particle position and weights files required for... outputStats   Writes out the particle- and grain diameter attributes for... pack          Packs the particles into a simulation box. plotStats     Plots the particle- and grain diameter attributes for... readGrains    Generates particles based on the grain data provided in the... reduceODF     Texture reduction algorithm with optional Misorientation... runTests      Runs unittests built within kanapy.
-                voxelize       Generates the RVE by assigning voxels to grains.
+              setupTexture  Stores the user provided MATLAB & MTEX paths for texture... voxelize      Generates the RVE by assigning voxels to grains.

 The functionality and the arguments of each command listed above can be requested.
 For example:

 .. code-block:: console

-    (knpy) $ kanapy neperoutput --help
+    (knpy) $ kanapy genStats --help
-              Usage: kanapy neperoutput [OPTIONS]
+            Usage: kanapy genStats [OPTIONS]

-                Writes out particle position and weights files required for tessellation in Neper.
+              Generates particle statistics based on the data provided in the input file.

             Options:
-                --timestep TEXT  Time step for which Neper input files will be generated.
+              -f TEXT  Input statistics file name in the current directory.
               --help   Show this message and exit.

 .. note:: Bash auto-completion option is avaiable for Kanapy's CLI commands.
-Run: :bash:`kanapy autocomplete` to set it up
+Run: :bash:`kanapy autoComplete` to set it up

 Detailed tutorial